Buffalo State processes four New York State payrolls that are administered by the Office of the State Comptroller (OSC):

 Additional Five-Day Lag (aka Salary Withholding Program)

 In 1990, legislation was signed that included a feature calling for a "salary withholding and lump sum payment program".
-An additional five-day lag is assessed to CSEA, PEF, Management Confidential classified and professional employees hired before 7/1/2024.
+An additional five-day lag is assessed to CSEA, PEF, Management Confidential classified and professional employees.
 The five-day lag is implemented by withholding the equivalent of one day's pay in each of the appointee's first five pay periods.
-The payroll office keeps records of the amount owed to employees for the five-day lag and employees who were hired before 7/1/2024 receive payment for this lag upon separation from service at their salary rate at that time.
+The payroll office keeps records of the amount owed to employees for the five-day lag and employees receive payment for this lag upon separation from service at their salary rate at that time.

 What is Direct Deposit?